 The seemingly wide diversity of country epidemic responses seen in the daily confirmed cases and death tolls has inhibited a systematic analysis and recognition of common salient features, which are important for full understanding of the pandemic and responses to it.
 The compiled data both for the number of Covid-19 cases in different countries and resulting deaths show a wide variety of time profiles as shown in Figure 2.
 But upon inspection, there appear to be common features shared among large groups of countries, such as the broadened peaks, plateaus, sustained low level infections, and 2nd waves which motivate a more systematic analysis.
-To quantify these common features seen in groups of country profiles, we use functional principal component analysys (FPCA), a powerful tool for analysing variants in curves such as time series data [36], followed by clustering, using hierarchical density-based clustering (HDBSCAN) [37].
+To quantify these common features seen in groups of country profiles, we use functional principal component analysis (FPCA), a powerful tool for analysing variants in curves such as time series data [36], followed by clustering, using hierarchical density-based clustering (HDBSCAN) [37].
 After synchronizing country temporal data and filtering countries to obtain those with enough data (see the SI for details), FPCA embeds each country’s temporal curve in a function space, then uses analysis of variance to find a smaller function space (for a given reduced dimensionality) that captures the most variance in the projected country curves.
 In this reduced dimension FPCA function space, we project and cluster the countries.
 There are various meta-parameters in the projection and clustering, as described in the SI.
 We sampled these metaparameters, ranking the clusterings, and obtained a consensus clustering of the best sampled clusterings (details are described in the SI).
 The results of the consensus clustering are shown in Figure 3, where we see the first 5 functional principal components (3a), and a distributional superposition of the country traces for all countries in each of the clusters, for deaths, confirmed cases, and test-adjusted cases (3b-c).